karatelabs/karate/README.md

 Also refer to [polling](#polling) for more ideas.

 ## Commonly Needed Utilities
-Since it is so easy to dive into [Java-interop](#calling-java), Karate does not include any random-number functions, uuid generator or date/time utilities out of the box.
+Since it is so easy to dive into [Java-interop](#calling-java), Karate does not include any random-number functions, uuid generator or date / time utilities out of the box.
 You simply roll your own.

 Here is an example of how to get the current date, and formatted the way you want: